alfredjophy/BrainFucker/README.md

 # BrainFucker
  cause why not

-interpreter for the BrainFucK "programming" language
+interpreter for the BrainFuck "programming" language